-Festival directors Allison Gardner and Allan Hunter with George the Ambassadog on the Isle Of Dogs red carpet Photo: Eoin Carey
+Festival directors Allison Gardner and Allan Hunter with George the Ambassadog on the Isle Of Dogs red carpet in 2018 Photo: Eoin Carey

 This year’s Glasgow Film Festival opened with a woof on Wednesday night when Wes Anderson’s Isle Of Dogs screened at the GFT, just a week after opening the Berlinale.
 Ticket holders and guests had queued around the block and some people with canine companions who couldn’t get in to the sold out screenings were there just to see the guests arrive – including a very special furry one.

 George greets Isle Of Dogs producer Jeremy Dawson Photo: Eoin Carey

 George the Ambassadog works for VisitScotland and was excited to attend, frolicking on the red carpet with festival directors Allan Hunter and Allison Gardner According to his handlers, he gave the film itself five paws.
 He rather stole the show from Jeremy Dawson, the film’s producer, who was nevertheless excited to be there.
 Inside, director Wes Anderson and stars Billy Murray, Roman Coppola and Jason Schwartzman introduced it through a video message in their own special way.
 Attendees were already in a good mood following the discovery that their goody bags included special Isle Of Dogs branded chocolate rice cakes from local sushi restaurant Itsu.